COVID-19 Updates: FIDM announces a broad expansion of on-campus learning and activities by this fall 2021. Learn more.

 Prerequisites: MFTG 1400, MFTG1700, MPDV 1850, MPDV2400

 A continuation of the Preproduction for Apparel course, students expand their understanding of garment specifications and construction.
 Emphasis is placed upon analyzing the choices made for materials and garment construction, and how these choices affect the price of a garment.
-Students use the Gerber Technology web-based PDM system to create technical packs and cost sheets.
+Students use the NGC cloud-based PLM system to create technical packs and cost sheets.

 Prerequisite: MPDV 2400

-Students research and illustrate original designs for two brands and two distinct market segments of their choice to expand the content of their portfolio.
+Students research and illustrate original designs for one brand and distinct market segments of their choice to expand the content of their portfolio.
 Consideration is given to the use of technology as a means to expose and promote the students' skill level to the global job market.
 Personal branding of the students' portfolio is encouraged along with effective presentation techniques and formatting.

 Prerequisites: MPDV 2150, MPDV 2700

 A practical analysis of the basic components of textiles and their relationship to performance.
 Students examine the characteristics of fibers, yarns, methods of fabric construction, such as weaving and knitting, and survey dyes, prints, and finishes.
 Emphasis is placed on performance and the determination of fabric suitability in the apparel design industry.

 This course demonstrates knowledge of textiles and the application of these skills in the product development process.
 Emphasis is placed on the compatibility of fabrics to meet performance criteria and market acceptance.
 Students identify fabrics, weights, and finish.
 Prerequisite: TSCI 1440